jamil-abbas/slate/source/index.html.md

 | ------------ | ---------------- |
 | Content-Type | application/json |

-# Product Details
+# Product

+## Get a specific product details

-This endpoint gives the details of products
+This endpoint retrieves the details of a specific product

 ### HTTP Request